When working with categorical variables and their levels, you'll

 For example, load some sample data:

-speciesis a cell array of strings requiring 19,300 bytes of memory.
+speciesis a cell array of character vectors requiring 19,300 bytes of memory.

 a nominal array: